jjtrigueiros/async_get_images/README.md

-# image_scraper
+# async_get_images

-A tiny image scraper built to bulk-download a list of wanted images while experimenting with multiprocessing.
+A simple asynchronous image fetcher.
+Download a set of images from a set of URLs using coroutines.

+## Motivation:
+This program was built as:
+- a way to bulk download the latest [Original Stitch Pokémon patterns](https://originalstitch.com/pokemon).
+These are tileable and make for some nice wallpapers or lock screen images.
+- a simple test project for async (and threads, in an earlier version).

-Built to bulk download the [Original Stitch Pokémon patterns](https://originalstitch.com/pokemon).
-Some considerations were taken regarding content types, as the image URLs don't match the actual content type received (ex.
+Some considerations were taken regarding mimetypes, as the default image URLs don't match the actual content type received (ex.
 444.jpg returns a .png).

-Simply run the main script in the root directory.
+Run the main script (`./src/main`) to download all images (default download location: `./out/`).